This flower power enamel metal pin rocks with orange explosion

 I am a huge fan of what comes to be known as ‘flower power’.
 This is a jewelry type and lifestyle with acknowledgement by celebrities like Alan Ginsberg, Andy Warhol, and Mary Quant.
 Flower power, enamel metal contrasts traditional high end jewelry and chic lifestyles.

+Just purchased, some flower power for me.
+Two pins, one with matching earrings.
 In fact jewelry is made using inexpensive metal, without any semi-precious or precious stones.
 None the less, the designs and colors are outstanding and simple.
 They are as popular today as when they represented the mood of the day and the philosophy of their time.